k-butz/c8y-az-eventhub-connector/README.md

 * Have at least one Azure Event Hub (you will need the name and SAS Token)

+* Have Managed Objects in your tenant that match the query stated in `subscription.inventoryQuery` within `config.toml` file (see also Q&A section)

 * Have the following tenant options set:

 |Category|Key|Value|Optional/Mandatory|